 Keep your distance, and keep your vehicle running (some suggest keeping it in reverse), so you can make a hasty retreat if needed.

-Rhinos are particularly territorial animals, however they have terrible eyesight.
-The rule of thumb is to give them space and stay far enough away that they can't smell you and you'll be safe.
+Rhinos are particularly territorial animals, with strong senses of smell and hearing, but poor eyesight.
+The rule of thumb is to give them space and stay far enough away that they can't smell you, and you'll be safe.

 While they appear to be gentle and harmless, hippos are extremely aggressive animals.
 In fact, hippos are responsible for more deaths each year in Africa than any other animal.

-Steer clear of them, and whatever you do, never get between them and the water.
+Steer clear of them, and never get between them and the water.
 Keep a close eye out when near rivers or lakes, as hippos blend in well and are hard to spot.

-Crocodiles are known to be found in some bodies of water in South Africa, so never go swimming without consulting with the locals first.
+Crocodiles are known to inhabit some bodies of water in South Africa, so never go swimming without consulting with the locals first.

-A journey to South Africa almost certainly means that you will experience adventure and excitement like nothing else before.
+A journey to South Africa almost certainly means that you will experience adventure and excitement.
 But when visiting a country as vast and untamed as this, it's important that you take into consideration nature's risks along with its beauty.
 If you plan accordingly and respect the land, weather, and wildlife around you, the memories you leave with will be good ones.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 South Africa has its fair share of troubles.
-From petty thievery to serious crime, find out how to stay safe in the wild and the major cities.
+From petty theft to serious crime, travel safety expert Phil Sylvester shares his safety tips.